Oasis of Hope Hospital

 The Oasis of Hope Hospital is a clinic in Tijuana, Mexico providing alternative cancer treatments to its customers.
 The clinic was founded by the physician Ernesto Contreras.
 After his death in 2003, the management of the hospital was taken over by his son, Francisco Contreras, and nephew, Daniel Kennedy.

-Since the 1960s, it has administered amygdalin – an ineffective cancer treatment – to its patients.
-The clinic has been characterized by Quackwatch as "dubious.”
+Since the 1960s, it has administered amygdalin to its patients.
+The clinic has been characterized by Quackwatch as "dubious."

 History

 The Oasis of Hope hospital is based in Tijuana, Mexico.
 The city is significant as there is a concentration of more than 60 cancer treatment centres in the city, making it one of the largest concentrations of this type of treatment in the world.
 The Guardian reported in 2005 that the reason for the concentration is that most methods used by the hospitals are "discouraged by conventional medical science" and because health regulations aren't as strict as the United States, it is a logical place for them to operate.

 Tijuana is home to the largest concentration of cancer treatment centres offering unorthodox therapies anywhere in the world.
 More than 60 hospitals, clinics and semi-clandestine offices offer to cure or help control the disease in ways ranging from the unconventional to the controversial.
 Most methods are discouraged by conventional medical science, which is why they are based in Tijuana, where health regulators rarely bother them.

 After Ernesto's death in 2003, running of the clinic passed to his son Francisco Contreras and Daniel Kennedy, who is Francisco's nephew.

 In 2005 Ralph Moss, an advocate of alternative cancer treatments, published an article giving something of the clinic's history.
 He wrote that it was formerly known as the Del Mar Medical Center and Hospital and was run by Ernesto Contreras who oversaw its expansion to accommodate customers from the United States; new English-speaking staff had been hired especially to cater for this client base.
 According to Moss, despite the fact that the American Cancer Society had put Ernesto Contreras on a list of practitioners of "unproven methods" in 1971, the clinic claimed to have had 40,000 American customers in the 40 years prior to 2005.

 In 2014, senior management from The Oasis of Hope hospital visited the United Kingdom to speak about alternative medicine.
 At the time they were not allowed to publicly advertise alternative cancer treatments in the United Kingdom, so the talk was aimed at raising understanding.
 It was reported however that many of the attendees had cancer and were considering alternative options.
 This was following a number of public discussions in the country about how to approach alternative treatments.
 Prince Charles had suggested that the country should itself pursue alternative treatments and offer them in some way.
 Members of staff from Oasis of Hope visited the UK around the time the Medical Innovation Bill was being discussed.
 If the bill had passed, it would have opened the door for Oasis of Hope-like treatments to take place in Britain.